-Yoga is not a religion, it is a system for living a fuller and more enjoyable life.
+Yoga is not a religion, it is a system for living a fuller and more balanced life.
 You can take or leave any parts of the philosophy and/or practice that do not work for you.
 I believe that a consistent yoga practice can have positive effects on ALL facets of your life.
 The practice of yoga helps to put all of the components of one's self into a cohesive working unit.
 Yoga helps strengthen and balance body and mind.
 A consistent yoga practice has a huge transformational effect on the practitioner,helping to heal physical and emotional wounds.
 It can also help you to become more mindful in your daily life , having a trickling effect in all that you do and everyone you meet along the way.

 What is Hatha yoga?

 There are so many styles and expressions of yoga that is can be very confusing.
 Hatha Yoga uses postures and breathing as a tool to facilitate mental stillness, clarity and and ease.
 Yoga has eight limbs, only one of which, asana, involves doing yoga poses.
 All yoga where you are moving your body is Hatha Based.
 Read more here about common Hatha Yoga based practices.

 What age do you have to be to do yoga?

 Young (ages 7–8) children can playfully be introduced to yoga.
 Children should never be forced into poses as their bodies are still developing.
 No one is ever too old to learn yoga.
 However, yoga will look different as we age.
 Modifications should be considered and used for all ages.
 Yoga is a science of the mind (not the body) as long as you’re breathing and practicing presence you are doing yoga.
 The most advanced practitioners will be more subtle in their movement.